-"Stories" is a gathering space for storytelling about land, people, and places.
+"Stories from the Land" is a gathering space for storytelling about land, people, and places.
 The installation consists of native plants and art panels woven together by seating to draw attention to the beauty and intelligence of the land.

 Visitors are invited to sit, learn, and experience the land and territories where Calgary is located.
 It encourages exploration of how to be a good guest, according to Indigenous protocols.
 With consultation and collaboration at the heart of the process, the project reflects on what it means to create space for Indigenous storytelling in Calgary's public spaces.

-"Stories" is an installation that actively seeks to dissolve the colonial nature of public space by affirming Indigenous belonging.
+"Stories from the Land" is an installation that actively seeks to dissolve the colonial nature of public space by affirming Indigenous belonging.
 For those originally from this land, and for Indigenous peoples who've come to the city from other territories, this installation provides a space of representation, cultural grounding, and celebration of relationships to the land.

 Gladzy is a Filipino-Canadian contemporary muralist and illustrator from Calgary, AB.
 She is a visual artist who focuses on bringing color, happiness, and positivity through her work.

 As a digital artist, Von creates worlds intended for various mediums and platforms.
 Some of his past work includes tying together virtual reality, augmented reality, and painted murals, where the paintings come to life and add a layer of wonder.